mverneret/IS_pipeline/test_file/README.md

 # Install and test dataset
 All the steps to install and set up the pipeline are detailed bellow.
-The pipeline can be tested using the test dataset from the **3-Filtering steps** to **6-IS extraction** (1-Basecalling and 2-Demultiplexing steps are not included in the test yet).
-The test fastq file is composed of simulated reads obtained using domestic goat genome (GCF_001704415.2) and ENTV-2 (3824) as reference sequences.
+The pipeline can be tested using the test dataset composed of simulated reads obtained using ARS1.2 domestic goat genome (GCF_001704415.2) and ENTV-2 (strain FR3824, PP669281.1) as reference sequences.
 Check on ```IS_simulation/README.rmd``` for more information on how the simulated reads were produced.

 ## Running tutorial